AMWA-TV/bcp-008-01/docs/Overview.md

 * When the receiver is Inactive (is a neutral state)
 * Healthy when the receiver is Active and receiving packets without using any form of loss recovery
 * PartiallyHealthy when the receiver is Active and is receiving packets but some form of loss recovery is being used (e.g. redundant leg recovery or some form of FEC)
-* Unhealthy when the receiver is active and is either not receiving any packets or receiving packets but has unrecoverable errors
+* Unhealthy when the receiver is Active and is either not receiving any packets or receiving packets but has unrecoverable errors

 The connection status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.